 Additional Criteria to Reduce Nutrient, Pathogen, and Pesticide Loading

-NRCS CPS Drainage Water Management (Code 554) is an ongoing practice implemented throughout all days of the year.
+Iowa NRCS CPS Drainage Water Management (Code 554) is an ongoing practice implemented throughout all days of the year.

 Minimize drainage below that is necessary to provide an adequate root zone for the crop.